 While a privacy screen is rarely a necessity, it can offer a layer of security and comfort to a lot of users.

-Buying a Privacy Screen for MacBook: What to Consider?
+Buying a Privacy Screen for MacBook: What to Consider in 2020?

 The MacBook Pro has different dimensions depending on the year, size, and additional features of your model.
 This means privacy screens are not by any means “one size fits all”, and you’re going to need to check before you purchase a particular model.
 Most products will list the MacBooks they are compatible with the type and release year.
 You can check your model by clicking to the Apple icon > About This Mac.